rytswd/get-gitops-k8s/stack/istio/README.md

 # Istio with Get GitOps K8s

-This repository is by default uses Istio Operator.
+This repository is by default uses `istioctl` installation, as it is the official recommendation for the production setup.

-This allows installing into restricted environments such as `kind`.

-However, please note that Istio recommends using `istioctl` for the production setup.
+Istio Operator pattern poses a question of Operator holding significant permission, which may cause some security concerns, the same way Helm v2 had in the past.

 ---